bu-ddosi-team/Socket_Test/LT Server Unix/LT Server Console U2/ReadMe.txt

 Makefile          -- Use this to check dependancies or to automatically build the relevant libraries and programs.

 Building the Server:-----------------------------------------------------------------
-Type make in current directory to build server files.
+Type make in the simple directory to build server files.
-Type ./test or sh server.sh to run the main server.
-Type ./otest to run the simple server.
-Type ./mtest to run the multithreaded server.

 -------------------------------------------------------------------------------------